-In support of our commitment to provide high-quality drinking water, OWASA will temporarily alter its drinking water treatment process throughout the month of March.
+In support of our commitment to provide high-quality drinking water, OWASA will temporarily alter its drinking water treatment process beginning at 12 a.m.
+Sunday, February 27, 2022, and continuing through the month of March.
 Water will remain safe to drink during this time, but customers might notice a change in taste or odor of drinking water.

-Throughout the year, OWASA uses a combination of chlorine and ammonia, known as chloramines, to disinfect drinking water.
-But, in March, we only use chlorine for the disinfection process.
+OWASA uses a combination of chlorine and ammonia, known as chloramines, to disinfect drinking water throughout the majority of the year.
+But, each March, we only use chlorine for the disinfection process.
 This change is only for the month of March and has no impact on the safety of the drinking water.

 The change in treatment process is recommended by the North Carolina Department of Environmental Quality and is standard practice among water providers, including neighboring utilities.